tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 ## Dockerfile optimization

-In previous step, we have integrated Prisma to the Dockerfile and are able to run it.
-But the docker image that final build out is quite big, 1.53G and the build time is quite slow, which is not idea for CI/CD pipepline.
+In the previous step, we integrated Prisma into the Dockerfile and are now able to run it.
+However, the Docker image that final build produces is quite large, 1.53G, and the build time is slow.
+This is not ideal for a CI/CD pipepline.

 ```terminal
 server ➤ docker images                                                                                                                                                                                                                                              REPOSITORY     TAG       IMAGE ID       CREATED             SIZE
 frontend-api   latest    93727cf78c85   About an hour ago   1.53GB
 ```
-Before diving into the optimization, let's take a look at how Docker build image based on the Dockerfile.
+Before diving into optimization, let's take a look at how Docker builds images based on the Dockerfile.

 ```docker
 FROM node:16-alpine  #Layer n